 - Issuing the title insurance policies

 - some lenders require a full year, in advance, of homeowner’s insurance to be placed into escrow before closing

 - Title insurance

 Protects you and the lender from losses that may result from a dispute over the property's title.

 - Vermont Property transfer tax

 The State of Vermont requires the buyer to pay a transfer tax whenever there is a purchase of real estate.
-The amount of the transfer tax is generally one and a quarter percent of the purchase price.
+The amount of the transfer tax is generally 1.45 % of the purchase price.
 The tax is discounted to one half of one percent for the first $100,000.00 of the purchase price if you use the property as your primary residence.
 Learn more about tax considerations here.